Crooker History, Family Crest & Coats of Arms

 Early History of the Crooker family

-Another 327 words (23 lines of text) covering the years 1275 and 1641 are included under the topic Early Crooker History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crooker research.
+Another 260 words (19 lines of text) covering the years 1275, 1641, 1670, 1741 and 1670 are included under the topic Early Crooker History in all our PDF Extended History products and printed products wherever possible.

 Crooker Spelling Variations